ssorato/linuxtips-aws-container-architecture/terraform/day3/README.md

 $ terraform apply -var-file=enviroment/dev/terraform.tfvars
 ```

-Login into the ECR and reate the image, then push to the ECR:
+Login into the ECR and create the image, then push to the ECR:

 ```bash
 $ export IMG=<yout acr uri>